tulsaschoolsdata/school_locator/readme.md

-CPS School Locator
+TPS School Locator
 ======

-Valid for School Year: 2017-18

----

-The CPS School Locator is a tool used to search for and compare schools in the Chicago Public School system.
-[View the live map](http://cps.edu/map)
+The TPS School Locator is a tool used to search for and compare schools in the Tulsa Public School system.

 >The CPS School Locator allows you to search for your neighborhood school, search for schools within a radius of an address, search for schools within a zip code, and search for schools close to your current location.